ortus-docs/testbox-docs/reporters/custom_reporters.md

 ```

 ## Sample Reporter

-Here is a sample reporter for you:
+Here is a sample reporter for you that generates JSON for the output.

 ```javascript
 component{